stackql/fullstackchronicles.io/src/blog/2022-08-05-dbt-in-five-minutes/index.md

 DBT (or Data Build Tool) is an open-source command line tool written in Python from DBT Labs (formerly Fishtown Analytics).

 DBT is designed to manage data transformations while applying software engineering best practices (including version control, automated testing, reviews, approvals, etc).
-Its modern software engineering and cloud first design goals separate it from its old school ETL/ELT predecessors.
+Its modern software engineering and cloud-first design goals separate it from its old-school ETL/ELT predecessors.

 DBT is an __ELT__ tool focusing on the __T__(ransform) only, the E(xtract) and L(oad) are up to you (there are plenty of tools that specialize in this).

-At its core DBT is a templating engine using Jinja (Python templating engine), it generates templates that represent SQL commands to create, replace or update objects in your database (the **“T”** in ELT), then oversees the execution of the templated commands.
-The work itself is "pushed down" to the underlying database containing the source and target objects and data.
+At its core DBT is a templating engine using Jinja (Python templating engine); it generates templates that represent SQL commands to create, replace or update objects in your database (the **“T”** in ELT), then oversees the execution of the templated commands.
+The work is "pushed down" to the underlying database containing the source and target objects and data.

 ## Models

 The concept most integral to DBT is the __Model__.
 A Model is simply a representation of a transform (or set of transforms) to a dataset, resulting in a target object (which could be a table or tables in a datamart).
 A model is expressed as a `SELECT` statement stored in a `.sql` file in your `dbt` project (well get to that in a minute).

 Suppose we want to create a denormalized fact table for commits to store in a datamart in BigQuery.
-This is what a model file looks like in this case (using the BigQuery SQL dialect and referencing objects that should exist and be accessible at runtime when we execute the model).
+This is what a model file might look like (using the BigQuery SQL dialect and referencing objects that should exist and be accessible at runtime when we execute the model).

 ```sql
 {{ config(materialized='table') }}